ankitanwar/Shop-PopCorn/Products/README.md

 ## Product Service
 <br> </br>

-ALERT : Since the frontend is not there I have integrated grpc with the REST API To Get The Input which is not the correct way
+ALERT : Since the frontend is not there I have integrated grpc with the REST API To Take The Input which is not the correct way of doing so

 <br> </br>